 Four big banks–Bank of America, Chase, Citibank, and Wells Fargo–are helping finance the climate crisis by supporting new oil, gas and coal projects.
 But these banks rely on their credit card and banking customers like you to stay in business.
-By signing the Banking on our Future pledge, you’re asking these banks to stop funding climate chaos by the March of 2023, or you will cut up your credit card and move your money with them.
+By signing the Banking on our Future pledge, you’re urging these banks to stop funding climate chaos, otherwise you will stop banking with them.
+If you have a credit card with one of these banks, you will cut it up.
 If you don’t bank there now, you pledge you won’t do so in the future.TAKE THE PLEDGE!

 Once you’ve signed the pledge, here are two next steps you can take to amplify the impact of this action:

 First, If you do have a credit card with Chase, Citicard, Bank of America, or Wells Fargo, apply for a new credit card with a better bank now.
-That way, you’ll be able to switch cards by March 2023 should it be necessary.
+Once you have a new card, you’ll be able to switch cards and cancel your card with these climate outlaw banks.
 To find a good option, use Green America’s list of credit cards issued from banks that don’t lend to fossil fuel companies.
 Both Beneficial State Bank and Amalgamated Bank offer climate-friendly credit cards with no annual fee.

-Second, share the Banking on our Future pledge with your network!
-Third Act has a Banking on our Future Page on their website with all the resources you need to learn about the action and share with others.TAKE THE PLEDGE!
+If you’d like to do more, please share the Banking on our Future pledge with your network!
+Third Act has a Banking on our Future Page with all the resources you need to learn about the action and share with others.TAKE THE PLEDGE!

 To learn more about this action, watch a 3-minute video from THIRD ACT: Banking on Our Future